Topl/Knowledge-Base/docs/Developers/03-Node Setup/bare-metal.md

 ## Windows

-While Topl's node cannot yet be run natively on Windows devices.
+While Apparatus' node cannot yet be run natively on Windows devices.
 Bifrost can be installed and run using the Windows Subsystem for Linux (WSL).

 Detailed instructions for installing and configuring WSL [here](https://learn.microsoft.com/en-us/windows/wsl/install).